 In the most global sense, Youth Intervention provides:

 - Unconditional positive regard – Regardless of the quality of the building or the logistical planning that goes into programming, the ability of a caring adult to build a trusting relationship will best determine the success of that program.
-These caring adults love youth unconditionally for who they are while holding them accountable for what they do.
+These caring adults love young people unconditionally for who they are while holding them accountable for what they do.

-Youth intervention replaces skill deficiencies with skill assets.
+Youth Intervention replaces skill deficiencies with skill assets

 The Search Institute outlines the developmental assets that are needed to help young people be contributing members of the community and be personally invested in the community’s well-being.
 These assets can be taught and role-modeled.